She is a Primary Care Physician (PCP) who practices in Raleigh, NC 27604. She has 213 Traditional Medicare patients in her practice.

 The 2019 spend for primary care office visits for her Medicare patients was $56.00 Per Member Per Month (PMPM).

-This PMPM amount is approximately what she will get paid for each active Medicare member that gets attributed to her practice in DCE
+This PMPM amount is approximately what she will get paid for each active Medicare patient that is attributed to her practice.

 Different DCEs have different ways to share in the savings, with some offering a higher portion of the shared savings for a lower monthly per-member payment.